ewilansky/devops_demo/README.md

 ### Sonarqube Credential Management

-The official Sonarqube image does not support Docker secrets.
+The official Sonarqube image does not directly support Docker secrets.
 Therefore, this toolchain demo includes a custom Sonarqube image contained in the **build_def_sonar** folder.
 When this image is built, Docker copies the setrun-env.sh script into the image via dockerfile.
-This script looks in the /usr/local/secrets folder inside the image for credential information.
+This script looks in the /run/secrets folder inside the image for credential information.

-The Sonarqube service section of Docker-compose.yml locally binds /usr/local/secrets into the container, as shown:
+The Sonarqube service section of Docker-compose.yml locally binds /run/secrets into the container:

     secrets:
-       - source: sonarqube-passwd
+       - postgres-passwd
-         target: /usr/local/secrets/sonarqube-passwd
+       - postgres-user

-       - source: sonarqube-user
+The /run/secrets location is the default mount-point in a container for secrets.

-         target: /usr/local/secrets/sonarqube-user
+Sonarqube connects to the PosgresSql db, also running in a container.
+Therefore, Sonarqube uses Postgres credentials.

 ### Nexus Repository Credential Management